Genopop/geneakit/README.md

 * Compute information about a pedigree, such as the pairwise kinship coefficients of probands and the genetic contributions of ancestors;
 * (Eventually) Simulate information about pedigrees and individuals.

+## System Requirements

+This software was [tested with Python 3.9+](https://github.com/Genopop/geneakit/actions/workflows/tests.yml) on Linux 5.14.0 x64 (with GCC 12) and Python 3.13.7 on macOS 26.0 ARM64 (with Clang 17.0.0).
+It was not tested on Windows, but in theory should be compatible with Windows Subsystem for Linux (WSL).
+Otherwise OpenMP may cause the compilation to fail.

 ## Installation

-* Clone this repository, `cd` into it, then run `pip install .`.
+* Clone this repository, `cd` into it, then run `pip install .` while running a virtual Python environment.
 Alternatively, without cloning, run:
     ```
     pip install https://github.com/Genopop/geneakit/archive/main.zip
     ```
     Both options install two packages, `geneakit` and `cgeneakit` (used by the former internally), and their dependencies.
-You will need a compiler that supports C++17.

 * If OpenMP is found during installation, the `geneakit.phi()` function will run in parallel.
 If you use macOS, you may need to follow [these instructions](https://www.scivision.dev/cmake-openmp/) to enable OpenMP.

+* On a MacBook Air M3, it took about four seconds for the remote `pip install` to complete the installation.

 ## Data